Playoffs Round One

 Well as you all know, the Nets pulled out a hard-fought contest on the strength of a remarkable performance by Vince Carter to gain the upper hand in this best-of-seven series.
 Who played well?
 Who played poorly?
 Let's take a look at the numbers behind the box score.
 As you'll see, Game Five exposed the team's recent strengths and weaknesses that have been discussed here over the past few days.

-Once again, I have sorted this chart in descending order of minutes played, which is a change from the way I did it during the season.
-For a description of what these numbers mean, I'll refer new readers to the numerical analysis of the first game in the Indiana series.
-I'll probably repeat the explanation every few games.
+Once again, I have sorted this chart in descending order of minutes played.
+For a description of what these numbers mean, I'll refer new readers to the numerical analysis of the first and fourth games against Indiana.
+I'll continue to repeat the explanation every few games.

-Here's a look at how the starters performed as a unit in Game Three:
+Here's a look at how the starters performed as a unit in Game Five:

 Let's continue to look at the time when Jacque Vaughn was on the court with Jason Kidd:

 Let's also look again at Indiana's shooting percentage against the Vaughn-Kidd backcourt:

 For the third straight game, the Kidd-Vaughn backcourt was not effective.
 It appears as though Coach Frank has noticed this, and has limited the minutes of this combination as a result.

 Finally, let's return to our examination of the offensive rebound count:

 |Quarter||IND OReb||IND Points off OReb||NJN OReb||NJN Points off OReb|

 Let me note that these results were gleaned from the published game log, which may include some inaccuracies.
 The number of rebounds shown on this chart includes those credited to the team, which is why the totals might not match what you see in the box score.
 Points were considered to be scored off of offensive rebounds regardless of whether it was a tip-in, an immediate lay-up, a shot 15 seconds later but part of the same possession, or foul shots.